 Other causes of bunions are foot injuries, neuromuscular disorders or congenital deformities.
 People who suffer from flat feet or low arches are also prone to developing these problems, as are arthritic patients and those with inflammatory joint disease.
 Occupations that place undue stress on the feet are also a factor; ballet dancers, for instance, often develop the condition.

 Wearing shoes that are too tight or cause the toes to be squeezed together is also a common factor in patients with bunions.
-This helps explain the high prevalence of the disorder among women, who often wear pointy-toed shoes.
+This helps explain the high prevalence of the disorder among people who often wear a narrow toe-boxed shoe.